 1. Kitchen Remodel

 One of the home improvement projects that tends to have a high ROI is kitchen remodeling.
-Granted, “return on investment” depends on a lot of factors like your neighborhood, overall kitchen design, housing market, design trends, and more.
+Granted, “return on investment” depends on a lot of factors like your neighborhood, overall kitchen design, the housing market, design trends, and more.
 In general, minor and major kitchen remodels deliver an average 60-80% return on investment.

 These numbers tend to be based on resale value alone and do not take into account the benefits of kitchen remodeling for the homeowner.
 If remodeling your kitchen replaces outdated energy-sucking appliances with newer energy-efficient versions, then you’ll likely see a reduction in your energy bills as well.
 Plus, getting the kitchen you want and need makes your daily life a lot easier and makes your home that much more enjoyable.